Legacy-Edition-Minigames/Documentation/docs/source/modtools/creation/post-editor.rst

 Submitting the map
 ^^^^^^^^^^^^^^^^^^
-If you havent already please read :doc:`/modtools/uploading/github`.
+If you haven't already please read :doc:`/modtools/uploading/github`.
-**Note: Submission method to be determinded by the LEM administration team.**
+**Note: Submission method to be determined by the LEM administration team.**

 Maximum possible file saving